shadyazeem/Easymoeny-Onlinebank-/README.md

 easyMoney's management has decided to fill this vacancy with the incorporation of a Data Scientist, who will help in this new stage to increase the profitability of the current client portfolio.
 ***
+# Problem statment
+- Drop in revenue
+- lack of understanding of customer base
+- Too many products
+- Not all products create revenue

+# The Aim
+Increase profits by upselling products to current customers

+***
 The project divied to 5 Tasks :
 - Task 1 - Analysis
 - Task 2 - Segmentation
 - Task 3 - Recommendation
 - Task 4 - Monitoring
 - Task 5 - Coordination
+***
+### - Task 1 - Analysis